AguaClara/Textbook/AIDE/Specifications.rst

 #.
 Remove grit to prevent accumulation in the flocculator
 #.
 Remove leaves and other debris to prevent clogging of the diffusers in the clarifier inlet
 #.
 Dissipate kinetic energy to keep the water level steady for accurate flow measurement
 #.
-Measure the incoming flow rate so that operators can make adjustments and respond to changes in water demand
+Measure the incoming flow rate with the Linear Flow Orifice Meter (LFOM) so that operators can make adjustments and respond to changes in water demand
 #.
 Inject the coagulant and any other amendments required for flocculation

 .. _figure_spec_ET_Diagram_Labeled: